-Thrombolytic medications are approved for the immediate treatment of stroke and heart attack.
+Thrombolytic medicines are approved for the emergency treatment of stroke and heart attack.
 The most commonly used drug for thrombolytic therapy is tissue plasminogen activator (tPA), but other drugs can do the same thing.

 A blood clot can block the arteries to the heart.
 This can cause a heart attack, when part of the heart muscle dies due to a lack of oxygen being delivered by the blood.

-The drug restores some blood flow to the heart in most patients.
+The drug restores some blood flow to the heart in most people.
 However, the blood flow may not be completely normal and there may still be a small amount of muscle damaged.
-Additional therapy, such as cardiac catheterization or angioplasty, may be needed.
+Further therapy, such as cardiac catheterization with angioplasty and stenting, may be needed.

 Other factors used to determine if you are a good candidate for thrombolytics include:

 - Age (older people are at increased risk of complications)

 - Medical history (including your history of a previous heart attack, diabetes, low blood pressure, or increased heart rate)